murchie85/gossipSimulator/README.md

 ## 2. Objective Gossip Database

 To be referenced by individuals, they wont have access to all values.
+The values here are just definitions, will be different and rules driven

 | Object                      | Values |
 | ----------- | ----------- |